BawiS-lab/LLM-Research/README.md

 file.ipynb - Python scripts used to automate and analyze the vulnerability detection process.
 These scripts include the logic for testing ChatGPT’s performance on the dataset.

+all_c_cpp_release2.0.csv.zip - The dataset of vulnerable files used for testing, including information about recorded vulnerabilities for comparison.